Rikonardo/CafeBabe/README.md

 ```

 ## Editing classes
 CafeBabe allows you not only read classes, but also edit them.
-For example, you can rename class members, or class itself; copy methods from other classes; change class members visibility; etc.
+For example, you can rename class members, or class itself; copy methods from other classes; change class members' visibility; etc.

 Here is an example of renaming class and copying method from another class to it: